Write your search in the input below and press enter.

 • Are there true, significant psychological distinctions for ADHD, or is the disorder simply a collection of annoying behaviors and characteristics most people experience in life?
 Most kids do in fact lose their attention when asked to do things they don’t enjoy doing, but have you ever seen a kid lose focus playing video games, texting, or watching YouTube?
 If paying attention is such a big problem, shouldn’t we expect to see it across life situations and experiences — not just the times when a kid is bored and/or disinterested?

-• If there really are significant differences between people with ADHD and others without, will the ADHD only be improved up by drug therapies?
+• If there really are significant differences between people with ADHD and others without, will the ADHD only be improved by drug therapies?
 It seems like a more responsible route would be to try diet and exercise changes, counseling, or any other safe measures before signing up for potentially dangerous drugs.

 www.drstankovich.com